 Pleased with his victory, Taako strutted into the bathroom and held out his arms for Kravitz to take him apart.
 The couch creaked as Kravitz stood.
 His breath touched the back of Taako’s neck, one hand gliding up Taako’s back and resting on his shoulder.
 Taako suppressed a shiver.
 Kravitz slid his hand down Taako’s spine and Taako almost snapped at him to get on with it already.

-He wrapped his arms around Taako, hands tugging his blouse free from his skirt.
+He wrapped his arms around Taako, hands tugging his blouse free from his pants.
 They fell to the bottom button as Kravitz pressed a kiss to Taako’s smile-stained palm.
 Taako inhaled sharply.
 He felt the bastard’s grin there against his skin.
 “Stop dawdling,” he complained, trying to swat at Kravitz with his free hand.
 He only ended up squirming awkwardly against his chest.
 Kravitz chuckled and popped the second, then third button in quick succession, throat rumbling at Taako’s wrist.

 Asshole, Taako thought viciously, and held himself back from pulling away to do it himself.
 Away fell the fourth and fifth buttons, the tips of Kravitz’s claws scraping Taako’s chest.
 The touches lingered, warm against each beat of Taako’s heart.
 Mercifully, Kravitz finally turned Taako’s collar up.
 His thumbs rested at Taako’s collarbone as he fumbled with the last button, mouth now against the corner of Taako’s jaw.
 Taako could still feel his sharp teeth on his palm, the claws chasing buttons up his chest.